Ed Wiley Jr.: Birth of rock

-After moving from Baltimore to Philadelphia in the early 1950s, Wiley’s bands took on a distinctive new look for the next several years.
+After moving from Baltimore to Philadelphia in the early 1950s, Wiley's bands took on a distinctive new look for the next several years.
 He would only occasionally revisit the road, joining Big Joe Turner, Al Hibbler and Brook Benton, among others.
 In 1954, Wiley married singer Maye Robinson, whom he had signed with the band the previous year while touring through Chester, Pa.
-And, over the next several years, his groups often featured Maye – sometimes leading a Supremes-like trio, called The Inversions.
+Over the next several years, his groups often featured Maye – sometimes leading a Supremes-like trio, called The Inversions.

 Having worked in Baltimore and New York with organist Fabulous Preston, Wiley discovered that his favorite ensembles were organ trios.
-He capitalized on the organ craze that had engulfed the City of Brotherly Love during the mid- to late-’50s, and began featuring such organists as Shirley Scott, Bill Hathaway and Bill Miller. “[Scott], was a piano player in Philly, and she had never played Hammond organ before,” Holley quotes Wiley on his liner notes for “In Remembrance,” which features Scott on piano.
-“I was the first group that she ever played organ with.
-She’s been a heck of a musician for as long as I’ve ever known her.
-She’s a heck of an arranger, and she did some of the arrangements on this recording.”
+He capitalized on the organ craze that had engulfed the City of Brotherly Love during the mid- to late-'50s, and began featuring such organists as Shirley Scott, Bill Hathaway and Bill Miller. "[Scott], was a piano player in Philly, and she had never played Hammond organ before," Holley quotes Wiley on his liner notes for "In Remembrance", which features Scott on piano.
+"I was the first group that she ever played organ with.
+She's been a heck of a musician for as long as I've ever known her.
+She's a heck of an arranger, and she did some of the arrangements on this recording."

-Hathaway would appear with Wiley on his 1971 release “Stretchin’ Out,” a funky, driving instrumental with organ, trumpets, bass, drums and percussion.
-The reverse side, “Young Generation,” a call for youths to guide a war- and race-obsessed nation toward peace, showed for the first time that Wiley could also sing.
+Hathaway would appear with Wiley on his 1971 release "Stretchin' Out", a funky, driving instrumental with organ, trumpets, bass, drums and percussion.
+The reverse side, "Young Generation", a call for youths to guide a war- and race-obsessed nation toward peace, showed for the first time that Wiley could also sing.
 The 45 was recorded for Na-Cat records, a small Philadelphia imprint owned by Nate and Cathy Strand.

 By 1960, Wiley had given up the road altogether, becoming a machinist and taking local and regional gigs.
-But he still appeared with many of Philadelphia’s leading jazz and R&B exponents of the day, including trumpeter Johnny Coles, and singers Harold Melvin, Billy Paul and Teddy Pendergrass.
+But he still appeared with many of Philadelphia's leading jazz and R&B exponents of the day, including trumpeter Johnny Coles, and singers Harold Melvin, Billy Paul and Teddy Pendergrass.
 His Na-Cat release would be his last recording for the next nine years.
 From 1971 to 1984, Wiley – now with seven children to support – played only in church on Sunday mornings.